 Christina Rossetti Background

 Given the author’s background, Cousin Kate is somewhat ironic.
 One might expect to find that Rossetti had once been in the same position as the speaker, but it does not appear so.
 From what is known about Rossetti, she was a highly religious woman who never married and even broke off an engagement because her fiance had become a Roman Catholic, and she was a loyal member of the Anglican church.
 Perhaps her adherence to her beliefs led her to this kind of sympathy for a woman in the position of the speaker of Cousin Kate.
 After all, Jesus himself had a heart for the woman who was caught in the very act of prostitution.
 Likewise, Rossetti, though seemingly pious and religious, shows sympathy for her fellow women who were not so fortunate as to have escaped being lured in by a man.
-Her poem particularly shows sympathy for women and skepticism of men.
+Her poem particularly shows sympathy for women and the skepticism of men.
 The man in Cousin Kate is clearly vile and the women are at his mercy.
 Perhaps this fear of men and their power over women is what lead Rossetti to remain single, though she received two offers of marriage.

 Christina Rossetti received a second offer of marriage – her suitor in this instance, being a man of letters and pre-eminently a scholar.
 Again, she was favorably disposed to her suitor, and again actuated by religious scruples, she was constrained to reject his offer (Bell).

 This reveals that the author had probably been in love more than once in her life, but that she was afraid to do the wrong thing and sought to adhere to the church rather than marry when she was not sure that it was entirely right to do so.
 Although the author could not entirely identify with her speaker in Cousin Kate, she clearly was able to have empathy for all the women in her society who had given in to their passions and been ruined by them.
-Cousin Kate also reveals her fear that had she responded to her suitors, she may end up cast aside.
+Cousin Kate also reveals the fear that had she responded to her suitors, she may end up cast aside.

 - Bell, Mackenzie.
 Christina Rossetti: A Biographical and Critical Study.
 Thomas Burleigh, 1898.